j4w8n/supakit/README.md

 A Supabase auth helper for SvelteKit.
 Relies on browser cookies, so it's only suitable for environments where access to cookies is available.
 In beta, so breaking changes could happen at any time.

 ## Differences from the official Supabase Sveltekit auth helper
-- Uses `httpOnly` cookies, for tighter security against XSS.
+- Uses `httpOnly` cookie storage, for tighter security against XSS.
+This includes CSRF protection for the endpoint.
 - You can use your own custom Supabase clients or the clients provided by Supakit.
 - Offers a secure client-side "session" store, which is hydrated with Supabase session info after `INITIAL_SESSION`, `SIGNED_IN`, `SIGNED_OUT`, `TOKEN_REFRESHED`, and `USER_UPDATED` events.
 This helps with immediate reactivity after these events occur.
 - Saves the `provider_token` and `provider_refresh_token` in their own `httpOnly` cookies.
 These values are also available in `event.locals.session`.
 Please note that Supakit will not refresh these tokens for you.